 Why do varicose veins happen during pregnancy?

 Pregnancy comes with many changes.
 To make sure mom and fetus have enough blood, the amount of blood in mom’s body increases by about 50% during pregnancy.
-Hormone levels, circulating in the blood, rise to increasing the diameter of blood vessels.
+Hormone levels, circulating in the blood, rise to increase the diameter of blood vessels.
 These changes put a tremendous amount of pressure on veins, especially in the legs.
 Also, as the fetus grows, it puts presses on the veins that bring blood back to the heart from the legs.
 Altogether, the abnormal pressure in the leg veins gives rise to varicose veins during pregnancy.

 How do I avoid pregnancy varicose veins?